kestra-io/examples/terraform_cloud.md

 ## Terraform Runs
 Now that we have created a workspace and added the variables, we can trigger the first Terraform run.

+This run will be manual at first.
+Then, we'll add new flows to the GitHub repository, and Terraform runs will start automatically via Teraform Cloud CI/CD.

+### Manual run

+Go to Actions - Start new run - Start run.

+We can verify that the flows were correctly identified.
+Let's confirm plan and apply.

+And we can now verify that the flows have been successfully deployed to Kestra 🎉